igorfala/karan-projects/Web/Page-Scraper/README.md

-Project: Web Scraper for images and links
+Project: Web Scraper for images and links.\n
          To use it, import [scraper](https://github.com/igorfala/karan-projects/blob/master/Web/Page-Scraper/scraper.py) and
          call the : linkScraper(URL,DB) function.
          or imageScraper(URL, DB), where URL is the Uniform Resource Locator and